dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 keep up with their debt.
 Therefore, this is a deflationary depression where inflationary measures are appealing to inject liquidity into the economy and relieve unemployment.
 Such inflationary measures include UBI and ELR.
-In doing so, the finance of budget deficits via credit drives inflation, which contributes to systemic instability in global currency markets.
+In doing so, the finance of budget deficits both with and without credit drives inflation.
+These contribute to systemic instability in global currency markets.
 But unlike most depressions, various means of production should remain elevated through the use of technology.
 Because of automation's inversion of labor markets, this furthers income distribution disparity, since the profits fall into singularly fewer hands.
 The 21st century economy rapidly converges